Linuxtjej/Linuxtjej.github.io/cv-academic-en.md

 # Prior Work Experience

-2008
-:   **Addiction Treatment Assistant**, Municipality of Umeå.

-2004, 2005
+2004--2008
-:   **Nursing Assistant**, Psychiatric Ward, University Hospital of Umeå.
+:   Summer jobs during psychology training, including addiction treatment assistant at the Municipality of Umeå and mental health assistant at the Psychiatric Ward, University Hospital of Umeå.

-2002, 2003
-:   **Unix System Administrator**, CSC Sverige AB, Stockholm.

-2001--2002
-:   **Security Engineer**, Itegra Secureguard AB, Umeå/Stockholm.

-1998--2001
-:   **Unix System Administrator**, CSC Sverige AB, Stockholm.

-1997--1998
-:   **System Administrator**, Delphi IT AB, Uppsala.

-1997
-:   **Network Administrator**, Institutet för byggdokumentation (BYGGDOK), Stockholm.

-1992--1994
-:   **Programmer and System Administrator**, JAK Medlemsbank, Skövde.
+1992--2002
+:   Various IT positions: Unix-administration, network administration, IT security and programming.

 # Other Education